briannaisola/briannaisola.github.io/_pages/about.md

 ## News & Updates
-* [UPDATE HIATUS]: This website is currently being updated and transferred to another platform.
+* UPDATE HIATUS: This website is currently being updated and transferred to another platform.
 Stay tuned!
 * January 2026: Our AAAI paper is published.
 [Check it out here!](https://ojs.aaai.org/index.php/AAAI/article/view/41477)
 * October 2025: Paper Alert!
 Our paper from my summer work at NASA has been accepted to AAAI-26!
 Official publication coming soon.
 * October 2025: Paper Alert!
 Our paper from my work in collaboration with LANL has been published in GRL.
 [Check it out here!](https://agupubs-onlinelibrary-wiley-com.unh.idm.oclc.org/doi/full/10.1029/2025GL115589).